Knowledge Marine Allots Shares Worth Rs 270 Crores to Ashish Kacholia and Others in Preferential Issue

 Impact on Share Capital

-Following this allotment, KMEW's paid-up equity share capital has increased from 1,08,01,000 shares to 1,22,22,054 shares, representing a significant expansion of the company's equity base.
+Following this allotment, KMEW's paid-up equity share capital has increased from Rs.
+10.80 crores to Rs.
+12.22 crores, representing an expansion of the company's equity base.

-The participation of Ashish Kacholia, a well-known investor in the Indian stock market, may be seen as a vote of confidence in KMEW's future prospects.
-Kacholia's investment, along with those of other institutional investors, could potentially increase market interest in the company.
+The participation of Ashish Kacholia, a well-known investor in the Indian stock market, along with other institutional investors, may increase market interest in the company.

 Regulatory Compliance

-The company has stated that the allotted shares will be subject to a lock-in period as per SEBI regulations.
+The company has stated that the allotted shares will rank equally with existing shares.
+The allotment was approved by the Board of Directors and received prior approvals from shareholders and stock exchanges.
 KMEW is expected to apply for listing and trading approvals for these newly allotted shares on both BSE and NSE, where the company is currently listed.

-This preferential allotment represents a significant development for Knowledge Marine & Engineering Works Limited, potentially providing the company with additional capital for its operations and growth initiatives in the marine and engineering sectors.
+This preferential allotment provides Knowledge Marine & Engineering Works Limited with additional capital for its operations and growth initiatives in the marine and engineering sectors.

 Historical Stock Returns for Knowledge Marine & Engineering Works